 It is typical for several users to access and use the same installation of AMS.
 On shared systems, such as a compute cluster, it may therefore be desirable to share installed optional components.
 This will prevent redundant installations of the same feature.
-If you are an administrator of such a shared installation, you may use the -admin flag to indicate that you wish to provide a shared package.
+If you are an administrator of such a shared installation, you may use the --admin flag to indicate that you wish to provide a shared package.
 For instance to install a shared package, use

+'''

-"\${AMSBIN}/amspackages" --admin install lfdft
+"${AMSBIN}/amspackages" --admin install lfdft

+'''

 Instead of in the user directory, packages will be installed in a shared path.
-Users will not be able to modify shared packages themselves unless they have write permissions to the shared installation directory.
+Users will need read-only access to the shared installation directory.